 Keyboard Control is an effective method of using your keyboard and number-pad to quickly assign attributes to the tags in your flow-based sport .

-This process works best when you have system and/or custom tags that feature attributes you wish to tag; if you were looking to add 'plain' tags to your game (that do not feature lots of attributes), you'd probably be better off using the traditional mouse-and-keyboard approach (details of which are here).
+This process works best when you have system and/or custom tags that feature attributes you wish to add; if you are looking to add 'plain' tags to your game (which do not feature lots of attributes), you'd be better off using the traditional mouse-and-keyboard approach (details of which are here).

 If you need help creating custom tags for your flow-based sport, please see our help article on this topic here.

 If you need help creating custom attributes for your flow-based sport, please see our help article on this topic here.

 You get started by clicking on the 'watch' button of the game you're wanting to work on, and switching into 'timeline' mode (by clicking on the 'edit' button - the notebook and pencil - at the top center of the viewscreen):

 You then initiate 'Tag Mode':

 When 'Tag Mode' opens, it "splits" the space below the video screen into two parts; the left side displays a box with your system and custom tags listed in it, and the right side of the screen is a box to display the attributes of your active tags.

 To engage Keyboard Control, click on the 'keyboard control' button.
 The tag or attribute box which is active (and will be affected by the keys you press) will be bordered with a red ring:

-The intended use is for your left hand to operate the Tag Console and Video Playback, and your right hand to be on the Number Pad to assign the attributes (but it will support both hands working from one keyboard).
+The intended workflow is for your left hand to operate the Tag Console and Video Playback, and your right hand to be on the Number Pad to assign the attributes (but it will support both hands working from one keyboard).

 The 'Master Controls' of Keystroke Tagging are found above the Tag Console: